frankframework/frank-manual/docs/source/gettingStarted/examineExample.rst

    .. image:: mainMenu.jpg

 #.
 By default, you are in the "Adapter Status" page (number 1).
 You also see "Testing" (number 2).
 Please click it to expand it.
 #.
 You see "Larva", "Ladybug", "Test Pipeline" and "Test serviceListener".
-You will examine the first three of these in this :ref:`gettingStarted`.
+You will examine the first three of these in section :ref:`gettingStartedTestPipelines`.
 #.
 You also have "JDBC" (number 3), which stands for "Java DataBase Connectivity".
 This link can also be expanded by clicking it.
 Here you can find pages to manage your database.
 #.
 You will soon examine the "Frank!Doc" page (number 5).
 Here you can find some resources that help you to write proper Frank configurations.
 #.
 The "Environment Variables" page (number 4) is relevant.
 Here you can find many properties configured within your Frank.